postsharp/Metalama.Documentation/conceptual/Aspects/child-aspects.md

 ## Adding Child Aspects

-An aspect can add child aspects from the <xref:Metalama.Framework.Aspects.IAspect%601.BuildAspect%2A> method by calling <xref:Metalama.Framework.Aspects.IDeclarationSelector%601.WithTarget%2A?text=builder.WithTarget> or <xref:Metalama.Framework.Aspects.IDeclarationSelector%601.WithTargetMembers%2A?text=builder.WithTargetMembers>, and then call and then AddAspect.
+An aspect can add child aspects from the <xref:Metalama.Framework.Aspects.IAspect%601.BuildAspect%2A> method by calling <xref:Metalama.Framework.Aspects.IDeclarationSelector%601.WithTarget%2A?text=builder.WithTarget> or <xref:Metalama.Framework.Aspects.IDeclarationSelector%601.WithTargetMembers%2A?text=builder.WithTargetMembers>, and then call and then `AddAspect`.

 > TODO: Example